a-rich/DJ-Tools/README.md

 In general:
 * keep the filenames as close as possible to the `Title (Artist2 Remix) - Artist1, Artist2` format
-* ensure there is only one instances of a hyphen with spaces on each side; title / artist splitting for `spotify.playlist_checker` and `utils.local_dirs_checker` will not work properly without this
+* ensure there is only one instances of a hyphen with spaces on each side; title / artist splitting which is needed for `utils.helpers.compare_tracks` will not work properly without this
 * if the source is Spotify, try to match the fields as close as possible; e.g. if the title includes `(Radio Edit)` then you should name the track accordingly
-    - this is to ensure that `spotify.playlist_checker` and `utils.local_dirs_checker` work properly since the similarity of filenames are checked against Spotify API query results
+    - this is to ensure that `utils.helpers.compare_tracks` works properly since the similarity of filenames are checked against Spotify API query results
 * don't use accent marks, any of the explicitly listed characters disallowed by Windows, or any other weird / non-standard characters

 #### Standardization